nvpro-samples/gl_render_vk_ddisplay/readme.md

 <img src="doc/Overview.png" alt="overview" title="overview" width="600">

 ### Prerequisites
+Only certain editions of Windows support removing a display from the desktop, please refer to the [Microsoft documentation](https://learn.microsoft.com/en-us/windows-hardware/drivers/display/specialized-monitors) for more information.

+In addition to this requirement, the NVIDIA driver implementation of this feature is only supported on Windows 11 and later, in the editions discussed in the Microsoft documentation.

 To run this sample, the test system needs to have at least two displays connected, and at least one display needs to be configured as Direct Display output.

 To be able to enumerate and take over a display as a Direct Display, it first needs to be taken out of the Windows desktop.